Plead guilty from a computer

 For courts, processing costs often outweighs the fine imposed, and the volume alone is a drain on already overstretched resources.

-In response, the Neighbourhood Justice Centre introduced a new digital service for citizens to plead guilty online for a selected range of low-level summary offences.
+In response, we introduced a new digital service for citizens to plead guilty online for a selected range of low-level summary offences.

 The system mirrors an existing (but little known) right to submit a written guilty plea to the court for such offences.

 Introduced in 2017, Online Guilty Plea is inspired by a similar system used in Queensland courts. .

 The citizen completes the Plead Guilty form online using information provided in the summons pack that will have arrived by post.
 The form is received by our court Registry and processed.

 Our court retains the option to reject the plea and schedule a hearing, but in most cases the matter is concluded promptly with a fine issued.